Winton Motor Raceway: The circuit

-Layouts

 V8 Supercars

 The track was used as a round in the V8 Supercar series, hosting the Winton SuperSprint.
 The track was one of the more popular tracks in the series with spectators, especially those who live in the area.
 Easy access to the track and viewing areas made it very popular.
 It attracts some of the biggest crowds of any of the permanent race tracks in the series.

 Although the circuit held various rounds of national championships such as the Australian Drivers' Championship and the Australian Sports Car Championship, Winton was not awarded a round of the Australian Touring Car Championship until the start of the Group A era in Australia in 1985.
 The first ATCC race was won by then triple-Bathurst 1000 winner Jim Richards in his JPS Team BMW 635 CSi.
 That race holds its place in ATCC/V8 Supercar history as not only the first all-Group A race in Australia, but the first ATCC win by BMW and the only race in history in which there were no Holdens on the grid.

 Richards holds the record for most ATCC round wins at Winton with four, having won in 1985 and 1986 for BMW, while winning in 1990 and 1991 for Nissan.